-Patricia Arredondo, AAG President is an academic entrepreneur, having a successful career both in higher education administration and the business sector.
-She was a higher education leader with Arizona State University, the University of Wisconsin-Milwaukee, and President of the Chicago campus for The Chicago School of Professional Psychology.
-Additionally, Patricia was founder and president of Empowerment Workshops, Inc., (EWI) a company in Boston she led for 14 years.
-Her company focused on “organizational change through diversity strategy”.
-As a business consultant and academic administrator, she established partnerships nationally and internationally in the healthcare, finance, higher education, and nonprofit sectors.
-She had more than 200 client organizations during her tenure as president of EWI.
-Among these were the Gillette Company, State Street Global Advisors, Massachusetts Eye and Ear Infirmary, the American Association of Medical Colleges, Manpower and Associates, Harley-Davidson, Holy Cross College, the Rhode Island School of Design and the Universidad del Valle, Guatemala, among others.
+Patricia Arredondo, AAG President is an academic entrepreneur, having a successful career both in higher education administration and the business sector and as a tenured full professor.
+She was a higher education leader with Arizona State University and the University of Wisconsin-Milwaukee, and served as President of the Chicago campus for The Chicago School of Professional Psychology.
+Patricia has led AAG since 2016, building off a successful tenure as founder and president of Empowerment Workshops, Inc., (EWI), a consulting company in Boston she led for 14 years.
+AAG focuses on “organizational change through diversity strategy.”
+As a business consultant and academic administrator, she has established partnerships nationally and internationally in the healthcare, finance, higher education, and nonprofit sectors.
+Her organizational, multicultural expertise has taken her to institutions in Guatemala, Egypt, and Qatar for leadership programs for senior administrators.
+Among her U.S. clients were the Association of Medical Colleges, State Street Global Advisors, the Gillete Company, Massachusetts Eye and Ear Infirmary, and Rhode Island School of Design.

 Patricia is a scholar-practitioner.
 She is the author of numerous publications addressing workforce diversity, women’s leadership, the Latina/o quotient, and cultural competency for effective performance.
 She has authored and co-authored seven books and more than 100 journal articles, book chapters, and training videos.
 Among her best-selling texts are Successful Diversity Management Initiatives and Culturally Responsive Counseling with Latinas/os.
 Her newest edited book is Latinx Immigrants: Transcending Acculturation and Xenophobia (2018).
 She is working on new publications addressing gender microaggressions in the workplace and higher education.